willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

     > The checkbox may not reflect your configured state on load.
 However, the state you select and choose Save in the Admin Center will persist and override any defaults for your tenant.
 1. Select **Save**.

-    The Microsoft Admin Center configures the Cloud Policy setting **Create and view Loop workspaces in Loop**, described in the next section, targeted at All users (your full tenant).
+    The Microsoft Admin Center configures the Cloud Policy setting **Create Loop workspaces in Loop**, described in the next section, targeted at All users (your full tenant).
 See the next section if you wish to perform more advanced controls.
-If you configured **Create and view Loop workspaces in Loop** in Cloud Policy, review your Cloud Policy settings to confirm they still match your expectation after configuring in the Microsoft Admin Center.
+If you configured **Create Loop workspaces in Loop** in Cloud Policy, review your Cloud Policy settings to confirm they still match your expectation after configuring in the Microsoft Admin Center.

 ## Settings management in Cloud Policy

 The Loop experiences (except for Microsoft Teams) check the following [Cloud Policy](/deployoffice/admincenter/overview-cloud-policy) settings.
 See [Available policy settings](#available-policy-settings) to understand how each app checks these settings:

-- **Create and view Loop workspaces in Loop**
+- **Create Loop workspaces in Loop**
 - **Create and view Loop files in Microsoft apps that support Loop**
 - **Create and view Loop files in Microsoft 365 Copilot Chat**
 - **Create and view Loop files in Outlook**